Alejogb1/job-board/blog-data/how-can-repository-implementations-be-structured-across-application-domain-and-infrastructure-layers-in-ddd.md

 id: "how-can-repository-implementations-be-structured-across-application-domain-and-infrastructure-layers-in-ddd"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Structuring repositories in a DDD context – it's something I've spent considerable time refining over the years, particularly when I was knee-deep in a large-scale e-commerce platform.
 We hit a few snags early on, mostly due to the classic ‘database-centric’ approach leaking into our domain logic.
 So, let’s dissect this a bit, focusing on how to truly separate concerns and maintain a robust architecture.

 The core principle we’re aiming for is a clear separation of responsibilities, adhering to the layered architecture inherent in Domain-Driven Design.
 The goal is that our application logic (the "what") shouldn't care about the specifics of how data is persisted (the "how").
 This means our repositories, acting as intermediaries between the domain and the infrastructure, need to be carefully crafted.
 I'll explain how I’ve typically handled that separation.

 Let's first talk about the different layers involved.

 **Domain Layer:** This is where your core business logic resides.
-It contains your entities, value objects, and most importantly, the repository *interfaces*.
-The crucial point here is that the domain layer only knows about the *interface* of the repository, not the concrete implementation.
+It contains your entities, value objects, and most importantly, the repository _interfaces_.
+The crucial point here is that the domain layer only knows about the _interface_ of the repository, not the concrete implementation.
 This allows us to swap out data stores without modifying our core domain logic.
 For instance, if you’re fetching a user object, your domain only needs to know that there’s a `UserRepository` interface that can `getById(userId)` or `save(user)`.

 **Application Layer:** This is often called the use-case layer.
 It sits between the domain and the presentation layer.
 Here you orchestrate the interactions between domain objects, and this is where you’ll use those repository interfaces defined in the domain layer.
 It doesn’t define how those interfaces are implemented – that’s key – but rather uses them to fulfill application-specific needs.